'The Hate U Give' author Angie Thomas to visit Kansas State University

 "The Hate U Give" author Angie Thomas will give a talk on Thursday, April 11, at Kansas State University. | Download this photo.

 MANHATTAN — Angie Thomas, author of "The Hate U Give," will visit Kansas State University in April 2019 to talk about activism and the themes of her best-selling novel.

 "The Hate U Give" is the 2018 Kansas State University common book and is an award-winning and best-selling novel that has been adapted to a recently released major motion picture movie.

-Thomas' talk, titled "Finding Your Activism and Turning the Political into the Personal," will be on Thursday, April 11.
+Thomas' talk, titled "Finding Your Activism and Turning the Political into the Personal," will be at 7 p.m. on Thursday, April 11, in McCain Auditorium.
 The event will be open to the public and free to attend, but a ticket will be required.
-More event information — including tickets, location and time — will be released closer to the lecture date.
+Read more about ticket information.

 "Angie Thomas' debut novel 'The Hate U Give' has become a powerful cultural phenomenon across the nation, and the chance to hear her speak on our own campus will be one of the must-see events this school year," said Greg Eiselein, professor of English and director of K-State First, the university's first-year experience program.

 Thomas' talk is co-sponsored by the K-State Book Network, or KSBN, the Diversity Programming Committee and the English department's student honorary society, Sigma Tau Delta, among others.

 "'The Hate U Give' provides our campus an excellent opportunity to infuse diversity, inclusion and social justice into the curriculum to prepare our students for global citizenry," said Bryan Samuel, the university's chief diversity and inclusion officer.